yzjedu/cs151-pa0-HarryLi2028/FEEDBACK.md

     - **YES-**

 ### Comments on the grading
-- There is no client satisfaction document
+- There is no client satisfaction document.
+No client satisfaction is the reason for R
 - Address all the NO's
-### Grade: N
+### Grade: R